These fabulous paintings on watercolor paper were created

 The parents were telling me the next day about how excited their children were after that 1st meeting.

 Glue down painted paper strips that resemble the trunks of the trees.
 These strips were pre-painted in a previous class.
+To make painted paper check out this blog post for some helpful tips.

 Stamp and/or paint smaller branches on the trunks with black tempera paint.